Making shelter today into a home tomorrow

 How It Works

-Home Tomorrow partners with other nonprofit social service agencies (“Partner Agencies”) that directly serve people transitioning from shelter to a place of their own.
-Our Partner Agencies qualify and quantify their clients’ needs and authorize which home furnishings the individual or family is eligible to receive from us.
+• Home Tomorrow partners with other nonprofit organizations and social service agencies (“Partner Agencies”) that directly serve people transitioning from shelter to a place of their own.
+Serving as our eyes and ears, our Partner Agencies qualify and quantify their clients’ needs and authorize which home furnishings the individual or family is eligible to receive from us.

-Meanwhile, generous citizens throughout our community graciously donate to us their decent quality home furnishings that might otherwise end up in our landfills.
+• Meanwhile, generous citizens throughout our community graciously donate to us their gently used home furnishings that might otherwise end up in our landfills.
 After screening each donation offer, donations can be dropped off by appointment or, if needed, we can schedule pick up.

-We receive, inspect, clean and, if necessary, repair each item received.
+• We receive, inspect, clean and, as applicable, repair each item received.

-Using a form we provide, Partner Agencies send us a client referral itemizing their clients’ needs, along with an option of dates and times available to schedule a private shopping appointment.
+• Using a form that we provide, Partner Agencies send us a CR (Client Referral) itemizing their clients’ needs, along with an option of dates and times available to schedule a private shopping appointment.
+(Currently, until we secure a permanent home, selections of home furnishings are made by our staff and volunteers.)
 Also, if necessary, and as resources permit, we make arrangements to reimburse recipients a modest portion of the truck rental fee they incur to facilitate the transportation of their home furnishings received.
+(Please inquire with us.)

-After confirming the appointment, the client is afforded a private and dignified shopping experience in which the items selected by the client are then staged by our volunteers at our loading dock at the time of selection, and transported to their new home.
+• After confirming the appointment, the client is afforded a private and dignified experience in which the items selected are then staged by our volunteers at our loading dock at the time of selection, and transported to their new home.

 10 Ways You Can Volunteer